defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

 There might also be one or 2 observers, but they will not ask questions.

 Internal assessments take place remotely on a video call.

+You will get the agenda [X] weeks before your assessment.
 The call usually runs from 10am to 12 noon then 1pm to 3pm with regular breaks.
-You will get the agenda [X] weeks before your assessment.

-GOV.UK has guidance on what happens at external assessments.
-It is useful for internal assessments.
-[Find more guidance on GOV.UK](https://www.gov.uk/service-manual/service-assessments/how-service-assessments-work).

 ## After an assessment